wxt-dev/wxt/docs/guide/essentials/config/vite.md

 WXT uses [Vite](https://vitejs.dev/) under the hood to bundle your extension.
 As such, all of [Vite's features](https://vitejs.dev/guide/features.html) are available when using WXT.

-WXT orchastrates several different Vite builds to bundle your extension.
+WXT orchestrates several different Vite builds to bundle your extension.
 For more info, read [How WXT Works](/guide/resources/how-wxt-works).

 ## Change Vite Config